 As the year end approaches—bringing with it deadlines and end-of-quarter targets—your employees may feel that they’re not able to take any time off for the holidays.

 Getting employees to take time off is how you can ensure they’re able to continue doing their jobs effectively and not burn out.
 Of course, just reminding employees to take time off is usually not enough.
 There needs to be a concerted effort on the part of leadership to make it clear that being busy and constantly working isn’t the expectation.

 Busyness (or the perception of busyness) is often seen as a badge of honour in business.
 We put in long hours, take few breaks, never go on vacation, and are commended for our hard work and dedication.
-In fact, according to a 2017 Forbes article, more than half of Americans leave portions of their paid time-off (PTO) unused.
+In fact, according to Forbes, more than half of Americans leave portions of their paid time-off (PTO) unused.

 A people-based culture should actually put people first by encouraging them to take genuine time off, where they are able to truly disconnect from work.
 In a year that has already been extremely challenging, people may be feeling the pressure to work extra hard to make up for fewer clients or sales or less revenue for the company as a whole.
 However, now more than ever, it’s important to make sure that your employees are taking time off.

 The Harvard Business Review discusses how when we’re continually busy, we often don’t have the ability to complete important tasks since we “run around putting out fires all day, racing to meetings, ploughing through emails, and getting to 5 or 6 PM with the sick realization that we haven’t even started our most important work of the day”.

 Managers might often be the ones who start early and stay late—whether online working from home or in the office—and never take time off.
 Such behaviours can signal to direct reports that time off from work is a luxury that no one can afford.